-Risk Control Mechanisms Control Status Update A. - A. The Pension Fund Investment Strategy does not deliver the long-term projected investments returns and does not comply with legislation A.1 Ensure the strategy complies with the Local Government Pension scheme regulations, Principles and Investment Management Agreements.
+Risk Control Mechanisms Control Status Update Α. A. The Pension Fund Investment Strategy does not deliver the long-term projected investments returns and does not comply with legislation A.1 Ensure the strategy complies with the Local Government Pension scheme regulations, Principles and Investment Management Agreements.
 Implemented An update on the Asset Pooling is provided in a separate report to the Pensions Committee and Board meetings.
 A.2 Diversify investment across asset classes and markets to reduce the impact of financial market volatility, including setting a limit on the proportion of Fund's assets held in illiquid asset classes such as private equity and property.
-Implemented No issues to report.
+Implemented A cross party working group of Pension Committee members is working with Officers and the Investment Consultant to develop proposals to rebalance the portfolio to the asset allocations set out in the 2017 Investment Strategy.

 Risk Control Mechanisms Control Status Update A.3 Monitor and provide a quarterly report to the Pensions Committee on Investment Manager's performance against benchmark.
 Implemented Performance reports are provided as a separate agenda item to quarterly Pensions Committee and Board meetings.
 A.4 Monitor Investment Managers compliance with the investment restrictions and limits laid out in the Pension Fund's Investment Strategy and Investment Management Agreements and report any cases of non-compliance.
 Implemented No issues to report.
 A.5 Set the Investment Strategy in light of the risk and return objectives of the Pension Fund and review at regular intervals to ensure the Strategy is still appropriate.
-Implemented A new Investment Strategy has been approved by the Pensions Committee, effective from 1 st April 2017, in line with the new requirements of the LGPS (Management and Investment of Funds) Regulations 2016.
-Officers will work with the investment consultant on transition plans to deliver this new strategy throughout 17/18. В. Т he funding level of the Pension Fund deteriorates • B.1 Set investment out-performance targets at the triennial valuation with reference to the Pension Fund's current investment strategy and on a relatively prudent basis to reduce the risk of under-performing against anticipated returns.
-At the same time, review and agree the other actuarial assumptions such as salary increases, discount rates, longevity etc. Implemented The Triennial Valuation was completed with the Actuary providing the Final Valuation report, including new certified [contribution] rates and adjustments to be effective from 31 March 2017.
-This document is available on the Pension Fund website.
+Implemented A new Investment Strategy has been approved by the Pensions Committee, effective from 1 st April 2017, in line with the new requirements of the LGPS (Management and Investment of Funds) Regulations 2016. в The funding level of the Pension Fund deteriorates B.1 Set investment out-performance targets at the triennial valuation with reference to the Pension Fund's current investment strategy and on a relatively prudent basis to reduce the risk of under-performing against anticipated returns.
+At the same time, review and agree the other actuarial assumptions such as salary increases, discount rates, longevity etc. Implemented No issues to report.
 B.2 Provide the Pensions Committee with quarterly actuarial reports that monitor the funding position of the Pension Fund and the sensitivity of this to changes in general market conditions.
-Implemented The latest update from the actuary states that the funding position as at 30 th June 2017 was 95%.
-B.3 Undertake annual data validation checks to identify any discrepancies or errors in the data with our third party administrator.
-Implemented The process for the 16/17 Annual Benefit Statement exercise has been completed, with all active members being sent a statement by the deadline of 31 st August 2017.
-Issues were identified within a number of deferred members' statements which will be further detailed within the LPFA's Administration Report.
-Revised statements have now been
+Implemented The latest update from the actuary states that the funding position as at 30 th September 2017 was 97%.
+B.3 reports that monitor the funding position of the Pension Fund and the sensitivity of this to changes in general Implemented Implemented